We can’t all be champions but we could all use some of their thinking

 However, they do have to have mutual respect as well as trust and belief in one another.
 That is essential.

 Your coach must be one of the 5-6 most influential people around you.
 Otherwise, change the coach.
+You must understand their gaols for you and be able to share yours with them.

 Champions seek out coaches who have a shared vision.
 Often they look for someone who is challenging, supportive and knowledgeable.

-Take a look at your coach and ask yourself if they provide at least 3 out of these 5 aspects.
-All must relate to competition.
+Take a look at your coach and ask yourself if they provide at least 3 out of these 5 aspects, all must relate to competition

-- They involve you when setting goals
+- Involve you when setting goals

-- They both challenge and support you
+- Both challenge and support you

 If you are a Champion, know a Champion or are lucky enough to coach a Champion, do you recognise the aspects here?